PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/general_image_recognition.en.md

 <br/>

 📱 <b>Edge Deployment</b>: Edge deployment is a method where computation and data processing functions are placed on the user's device itself, allowing the device to process data directly without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 For detailed edge deployment processes, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
-You can choose the appropriate method to deploy the model production line based on your needs for subsequent AI application integration.
+You can choose the appropriate method to deploy the model pipeline based on your needs for subsequent AI application integration.

 ## 4. Secondary Development

-If the default model weights provided by the general image recognition production line do not meet your accuracy or speed requirements in your scenario, you can try further <b>fine-tuning</b> the existing model using <b>your own specific domain or application scenario data</b> to improve the recognition performance of the production line in your scenario.
+If the default model weights provided by the general image recognition pipeline do not meet your accuracy or speed requirements in your scenario, you can try further <b>fine-tuning</b> the existing model using <b>your own specific domain or application scenario data</b> to improve the recognition performance of the pipeline in your scenario.

 ### 4.1 Model Fine-Tuning

-Since the general image recognition production line includes two modules (main body detection module and image feature module), the suboptimal performance of the model production line may come from either module.
+Since the general image recognition pipeline includes two modules (main body detection module and image feature module), the suboptimal performance of the model pipeline may come from either module.

 You can analyze the images with poor recognition results.
 If you find that many main body targets are not detected during the analysis, it may be due to the inadequacy of the main body detection model.
 You need to refer to the [Main Body Detection Module Development Tutorial](../../../module_usage/tutorials/cv_modules/mainbody_detection.en.md) in the [Secondary Development](../../../module_usage/tutorials/cv_modules/mainbody_detection.en.md) section to fine-tune the main body detection model using your private dataset.
 If there are matching errors in the detected main bodies, it indicates that the image feature model needs further improvement.
 You need to refer to the [Image Feature Module Development Tutorial](../../../module_usage/tutorials/cv_modules/image_feature.en.md) in the [Secondary Development](../../../module_usage/tutorials/cv_modules/image_feature.en.md) section to fine-tune the image feature model.